learn-co-students/for-loops-readme-data-science-intro-000/README.md

 print(zero_to_three[2])
 ```

-    0
-    1
-    2
+> Press shift + enter

-So we increase the index by one each time, starting at the number zero and ending at the number 2.
-A `for` loop is great at going through these elements in the list.
+So in the code above, we increased the index by one each time, going from the 0 to 1 to 2.
+A `for` loop is great at going through sequential elements in a list, like 0 through 2.
 For example:

 ```python